Greaser, Piot reach championship match of US Amateur

-Greaser has yet to play the 18th hole in match play in five rounds.
+Greaser capped off his big run with a driver that carried some 320 yards and onto the 14th green for a two-putt birdie, sending him to a 2-and-1 victory over Travis Vick and a spot in the championship match against James Piot.

+“I’ve never had to maneuver through a crowd.
+I’ve never experienced anything like that,” Greaser said.
+“I think I was nervous from start to finish today, most nervous I’ve ever been.
+It’s a new atmosphere for me. … But I don’t think I’m ever going to feel not nervous when you’ve got this much on the line.”
-Next up is the 36-hole championship match against Michigan State senior James Piot, who also made a big run around the turn in a 4-and-3 victory over Nick Gabrelcik.

-The perks already began pouring in for the finalists, who earn exemptions to the Masters in April and the U.S. Open at The Country Club in June.
-The winner Sunday also earns a spot in the 150th British Open at St. Andrews.
+Greaser and Piot, who also had a big run in his 4-and-3 victory over Nick Grabelcik, earned spots in the Masters and U.S. Open by reaching the 36-hole championship match.
+The winner Sunday also gets into the 150th British Open at St. Andrews.

-They all knew what was at stake, along with the size of the gallery, with close to 1,000 people following along in the fairway and on the edges of the green.

-Greaser, who won the Ohio Amateur last year and is going into his junior season at North Carolina, felt more nerves than ever against Vick, who three times took a 1-up lead.
+“Never thought I’d ever get there,” Piot said about the Masters.
+“Today, knowing what’s on the line, a U.S. Open, I felt like this is the biggest match, just getting into that 36-hole final where anything can happen.
+Today you’ve just got to have your best game.”

 Vick tried to keep it close, winning the 15th with a par when Greaser hit two poor shots, and the par-3 16th when Greaser couldn’t save par from a bunker.